 - They should allow customization so you can retarget people that abandon the booking engine.

 - They should integrate Google Analytics properly for effective and accurate revenue tracking.

 - They should allow for customized yield management integration.
 And, if you really want an earful, talk to me about the dangers of relegating your yield management practices to an automated system.
 But, then again, it’s only money…

 9. Highlight Being Pet Friendly & Your Niches

 Niche marketing when properly executed can lead to a nice profit at the end of the year.
 Whatever the niche, you must market it effectively on your inn website.
-The only types of property we represent are independents.
+The only types of properties we represent are independent.
 And for those of you familiar with running a small, independent lodging property, you are keenly aware of the need to squeeze out profitability wherever you find it.
 Do it by becoming a bit nichey…Remember – the riches are in the niches.
 Hone in on those unique offerings that only you can provide and exploit them to death through stellar internet marketing practices.
 You’ll sing and dance your way to the bank.
 I promise.

 Things to consider:

 - Spa services